 Get good sleep – keeping the body well rested is a great way to alleviate and prevent tight muscles.

 For a more detailed explanation about anxiety symptoms including anxiety caused muscle tension, why symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including anxiety muscle tension, stiffness, aches, and pains symptoms.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Muscle Tension Anxiety Symptoms.

 3. Teixeira, Renata Roland, et al. “Chronic Stress Induces a Hyporeactivity of the Autonomic Nervous System in Response to Acute Mental Stressor and Impairs Cognitive Performance in Business Executives.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, 2015.